Bhanuprakash9973/Leo-Virtual-Assistant/README.md

 4. Speak your command after the prompt "listening...".
 5. Leo will interpret your command and perform the appropriate action.

+## Additional Files
+In addition to the main script, there are two additional files used in this project:

+### `date1.py`
+This file contains a function that extracts and processes date-related questions.
+It uses the `datetime` and `re` libraries to parse the input string and provide the requested date information.

+### `chatgpt.py`
+This file implements a chatbot interaction using OpenAI's GPT-3.5 Turbo model.
+It provides the ability to have conversations with the virtual assistant by generating responses based on the user's input.
+The `openai` library is used to communicate with the GPT-3.5 Turbo API.

 ## Features
 ### Speech Recognition
 Leo uses the `speech_recognition` library to recognize speech input from the user.
 It listens for voice commands and converts them into text.